FasterXML/jackson-jr/jr-extension-datetime/README.md

 ## Overview

-This module extends the functionalities of jackson-jr adding support for LocalDateTime.
+This module extends the functionalities of jackson-jr adding support for a subset of Java 8 Date & Time objects such as `LocalDateTime` & `DateTime`.

 ### Example